On Nash images of Euclidean spaces: A main ingredient: The drilling blow-up

 \subsection{Global structure of the drilling blow-up}

-We construct next the \em drilling blow-up of a Nash manifold with center a Nash submanifold\em.
+We construct next the \em drilling blow-up of a Nash manifold with center a closed Nash submanifold\em.
+We refer the reader to Figure \ref{fig4} in order to get a global idea of the involved strategy.
 Let $M\subset\R^m$ be a Nash manifold of dimension $d$ and let $N\subset M$ be a closed Nash submanifold of dimension $e$.
 Let $f_1,\ldots,f_k\in{\mathcal N}(M)$ be a finite system of generators of the ideal $I(N)$ of Nash functions on $M$ vanishing identically on $N$.
 Consider the Nash map

 We have:

 \paragraph{} \em Fix $\epsilon=\pm$.
 The closure $\widetilde{M}_\epsilon$ in $M\times\sph^{k-1}$ of the graph